ComposeMonkey/test-setup/README.md

 # Bootstrap

-To Run this test project, do
+To run this test project, do

 	sudo pip install -U docker-compose